titzer/virgil/doc/tutorial/GettingStarted.md

 Virgil includes a compiler that can produce binaries for various target platforms:

-  * jar - Java Virtual Machine 1.3 or later
+  * `jar` - Java Virtual Machine 1.3 or later
+  * `x86-darwin` - Mac OS X 10.3 to 10.9 / 32-bit x86 processor
-  * x86-darwin - Mac OS X 10.3 or later / 32-bit x86 processor
+  * `x86-64-darwin` - Mac OS X 10.9 or later / 64-bit x86 processor
-  * x86-linux - Linux 2.2 or later / 32-bit x86 processor
+  * `x86-linux` - Linux 2.2 or later / 32-bit x86 processor
+  * `x86-64-linux` - Linux 2.4 or later / 64-bit x86 processor
+  * `wasm` - WebAssembly / 32-bit

 For convenience, each platform has an associated v3c command that configures the compiler to generate a binary for that platform:

   * `v3c-jar` - compile for the JVM platform and produce .jar file and an executable wrapper script
   * `v3c-x86-darwin` - compile for the x86-darwin platform and produce an executable
+  * `v3c-x86-64-darwin` - compile for the x86-64-darwin platform and produce an executable
   * `v3c-x86-linux` - compile for the x86-linux platform and produce an executable
+  * `v3c-x86-64-linux` - compile for the x86-64-linux platform and produce an executable

-See BuildingAndRunningPrograms to see more about how to compile and run Virgil programs.
+See (BuildingAndRunningPrograms)[BuildingAndRunningPrograms.md] to see more about how to compile and run Virgil programs.

 ## Tutorial ##